Black and Latino children in Colorado deserve equal access to resources

 The Goals of the Project

-Our first findings on equity in children’s health will be available soon.
+Our first findings from the National Survey of Children’s Health are now available.
 This new report examines health and health care inequities between white and Latino children between 0 to 8 years old in Colorado.

 Research Webinar: Examining Latino Children's Health and Health Care in Colorado